The Creative Process is full of reasons to quit

--What if your next project, your next presentation, your new curriculum, your new software app is not any good?
+- What if my next projects, my next presentation, my new curriculum, my new software app stinks?

--What if no one leaves a comment on your next blog post?
+- What if no one leaves a comment on my next blog post?

--What if you don’t finish the Marathon you are training for?
+- What if I don’t finish the Marathon I am training for?

--What if no one buys your new product idea?
+- What if no one buys my new product idea?

--What if no one listens to your new podcast?
+- What if no one listens to my new podcast?

 How much time do we spend churning through these questions instead of just doing the work?